Message passing: Asynchronous message passing

+Message passing systems can be broadly categorized based on how send and receive operations interact with executing processes.
+In synchronous message passing, the sending process may block until the receiver has accepted the message, ensuring tight coordination.
+In asynchronous models, the sender continues execution after sending a message, and messages are typically stored in a queue or buffer until the receiving process retrieves them.

 With asynchronous message passing the receiving object can be down or busy when the requesting object sends the message.
 Continuing the function call analogy, it is like a function call that returns immediately, without waiting for the called function to complete.
 Messages are sent to a queue where they are stored until the receiving process requests them.
 The receiving process processes its messages and sends results to a queue for pickup by the original process (or some designated next process).

 Asynchronous messaging requires additional capabilities for storing and retransmitting data for systems that may not run concurrently, and are generally handled by an intermediary level of software (often called middleware); a common type being Message-oriented middleware (MOM).

 The buffer required in asynchronous communication can cause problems when it is full.
 A decision has to be made whether to block the sender or whether to discard future messages.
 A blocked sender may lead to deadlock.
 If messages are dropped, communication is no longer reliable.